-“Website Optimization Measures” is my super-old series on random things I do and improve on my websites (like meiert.com, but also uitest.com, frontenddogma.com, hhkaffee.com, and others).
+“Website Optimization Measures” is my super-old series on random things I do and improve on my websites (like meiert.com, uitest.com, frontenddogma.com, hhkaffee.com, and others).
 Here are some of the things I worked on over the last few months.

 upgrade-insecure-requestsdirective.
 That was so useful, I made it a standard ingredient of all my own projects, too.

 Making promotions more useful.
 I’ve been writing for O’Reilly, and I’m writing independently.
 As such it makes sense for me to showcase my writings.
 However, the way I presented my titles (see the blue boxes on many pages) wasn’t that useful—they didn’t link to more information, and also pointed only to one seller, one that potential readers wouldn’t necessarily use.
 I reviewed the respective promos, made it easier to find more information, but also to visit the main sellers.
 Win/win—I hope.

 Avoiding and editing out a number of words and phrases.
 My editor is awesome.
 She helps me identify and fix issues in my publications.
 In our work, I also learned to pay attention to words I could avoid.
 (A PDF from the Plain English Campaign gave me a good overview.)
 Over the course of a number of weeks I used a reminder to edit things like “quite,” “really,” or “very,” also in my books, and to improve the respective writings.

 Opting all websites out of Google’s FLoC (Federated Learning of Cohorts), as also mentioned on Twitter.
 There’s a lot of criticism for FLoC, and easy ways to opt out, both which I used to add a one-liner to my Apache configurations: